4 Ways To Measure Sales Targets In Salesforce

 Firstly, the sales revenue already won.
 Second, the size of the pipeline that is due to close in the period.
 More specifically, we likely want to add the won revenue and the weighted pipeline to compare the expected revenue with the target.

-In other words, pipeline coverage is essential in calculating whether we will achieve quota in the current period.
+In other words, pipeline coverage is crucial in determining whether we will meet our quota in the current period.

 These targets are in the future—for example, next month, quarter, and year.